Pay Yourself with Ivy Canadian Balanced

 - The Mackenzie Ivy Canadian Balanced Fund has experienced better-than-market returns and downside protection over the long term.

 For investors who draw regular income from their investments, capital preservation is equally important as growth, if not more so.
-The Mackenzie Ivy Canadian Balanced Fund combines the best global equity ideas of the Mackenzie Ivy Team and the best Canadian core-plus fi xed income ideas from the Mackenzie Fixed Income Team, according to the views of the Mackenzie Multi-Asset Strategies Team with the goal of providing consistent return on capital, with diversifi cation and some income.
+The Mackenzie Ivy Canadian Balanced Fund combines the best global equity ideas of the Mackenzie Ivy Team and the best Canadian core-plus fixed income ideas from the Mackenzie Fixed Income Team, according to the views of the Mackenzie Asset Allocation Team with the goal of providing consistent return on capital, with diversification and some income.
 Due to the focus in the equities on protecting capital, the fund has experienced better-than-market downside protection over the long term.
-Since the addition of put options strategy overlaid on the bonds to protect against rising interest rates, the Mackenzie Ivy Canadian Balanced Fund/Class are uniquely positioned to protect on the downside.

 Why does downside protection matter?